-owlOur Mission
+owlOur mission

 Knox County is endowed with an abundance of beautiful countryside and open space.
 Both natural areas and working farms contribute to the county's appealing landscape, which the entire community values and enjoys.
 Unfortunately, encroaching development is altering the historic rural landscape of Knox County.